jescacena/cs-netlify/_posts/2020-01-30-Decorator-pattern.markdown

 The decorator type behaviour is very easy to implement in JavaScript because **JavaScript allows us to add methods and properties to object dynamically**.
 The simplest approach would be to just add a property to an object, but it will not be efficiently reusable.

 In this **example**, we create a *Book* class.
-We further create two decorator functions that accept a book object and return a "decorated" book object — *giftWrap* that adds one new attribute and one new function and *hardbindBook* that adds one new attribute and edits the value of one existing attribute.
+We further create two decorator functions that accept a book object and return a "decorated" book object, *giftWrap* that adds one new attribute and one new function and *hardbindBook* that adds one new attribute and edits the value of one existing attribute.

 ```
 class Book {